Resonant Inspection: Capstan Case Study

 SOUND WAVES THAT MEASURE QUALITY

-RAM (Resonant Acoustic Method) NDT (Non-Destructive Testing) offers an approach to product testing that presents distinct advantages to manufacturers.
+NDT-RAM (Non-Destructive Testing Resonant Acoustic Method) offers an approach to product testing that presents distinct advantages to manufacturers.
 At least, the people at Capstan Atlantic think so.
-For almost a year now, they’ve been using this state-of-the-art technology that utilizes sound to completely and reliably test product quality.
+Since 2003, they’ve been using this state-of-the-art technology that utilizes sound to completely and reliably test product quality.

-“The RAM NDT unit we’ve employed in our manufacturing process has enabled us to provide one hundred percent product testing,” says Vice President of Engineering Rich Slattery.
+“The NDT-RAM unit we’ve employed in our manufacturing process has enabled us to provide one hundred percent product testing,” says Vice President of Engineering Rich Slattery.
 “To put it simply, it provides a peace of mind that lets us sleep at night.”

-In its 100,000 square foot facility staffed by 230 employees, Capstan Atlantic produces a variety of structural parts for the automotive industry.
+Capstan Atlantic is a major producer of a variety of structural parts for the automotive industry.
 But their niche is making multi-level, high performance precision gears for automotive power train systems.
 They supply parts for the big three automotive makers in the United States as well as Japanese transplant facilities.

 THE PRESSING NEED OF GEAR PRODUCTION